kieran-mackle/AutoTrader/README.md

 ```

 ## Documentation
-AutoTrader is well documented on the [project website](https://kieran-mackle.github.io/AutoTrader/docs).
-There is also a detailed [Quick Start Guide](https://kieran-mackle.github.io/AutoTrader/tutorials/getting-autotrader).
+AutoTrader is very well documented in-code and on [Read the Docs](https://py-autotrader.readthedocs.io/en/latest/).
+There is also a [detailed walthrough](https://py-autotrader.readthedocs.io/en/latest/tutorials/walkthrough.html), covering everything from strategy concept to livetrading.

 ### Example Strategies
 Example strategies can be found in the [demo repository](https://github.com/kieran-mackle/autotrader-demo).
 You can also request your own strategy to be built [here](https://github.com/kieran-mackle/autotrader-demo/issues/new?assignees=&labels=&template=strategy-request.md&title=%5BSTRATEGY+REQUEST%5D).

 ## Backtest Demo
-The chart below is produced by a backtest of the MACD trend strategy documented in the [tutorials](https://kieran-mackle.github.io/AutoTrader/tutorials/strategy)
+The chart below is produced by a backtest of the MACD trend strategy documented in the
-(and available in the [demo repository](https://github.com/kieran-mackle/autotrader-demo)).
+[tutorials](https://py-autotrader.readthedocs.io/en/latest/tutorials/building-strategy.html) (and available in the
+[demo repository](https://github.com/kieran-mackle/autotrader-demo)).
 Entry signals are defined by MACD crossovers, with exit targets defined
 by a 1.5 risk-to-reward ratio.
-Stop-losses are automatically placed using the custom [swing detection](https://kieran-mackle.github.io/AutoTrader/docs/indicators#swing-detection) indicator, and position sizes are dynamically calculated based
+Stop-losses are automatically placed using the custom
+[swing detection](https://py-autotrader.readthedocs.io/en/latest/indicators.html#swing-detection) indicator, and position sizes are dynamically calculated based
-on risk percentages defined in the [strategy configuration file](https://kieran-mackle.github.io/AutoTrader/tutorials/strategy#strategy-configuration).
+on risk percentages defined in the strategy configuration.

 Running this strategy with AutoTrader in backtest mode will produce the following interactive chart.